RealUltra/Reminiscence-Mobile/README.md

 - **Replies:** Instagram DYI does not reveal reply associations.
 Replies are indistinguishable from other messages.

 ## 📝 Changelog

+### v26.05.1
+- Migrated from semantic versioning to calendar versioning.
+- Added: About tile in Settings for version number.
+- Added: In-app updates.
+- Added: "Leave a review" popups.
+- Added: Built-in full-screen photo widget combined with the video widget to make a new media widget with zooming (for photos) and cycling through media attachments in the same message.
+- Improved Quick Searches design.

 ### v1.1.2
 - Scroll position of the chats list is saved when switching between it & a chat page.